 - Comes with you to meetings about their asthma, so their teacher gets a better understanding of how it affects them.

-- Understands they have to tell a teacher straight away if they don’t feel well.
+- Understands they must tell a teacher straight away if they don’t feel well.
 Work out a way for them to get the teacher’s attention quickly.
 Some children are shy and don’t like putting their hand up in class.
 And if your child’s having symptoms and finding it hard to speak, it may be physically difficult for them to explain what’s happening.
-So come up with a plan in advance.
+Come up with a plan in advance.
 Perhaps they could have a ‘buddy’ who will get the teacher’s attention if they need help.
-Or they could have a coloured card or note in their pocket which they hold up if they have symptoms.
+Or they could have a coloured card or note in their pocket which they hold up if they have asthma symptoms.

 - Can tell teachers what they need.
 For example, if they have some asthma symptoms during PE, they could say to the teacher, “I need two puffs of my reliever inhaler, to sit quietly for five minutes and then I can join in again.”